 To grow grass, simply spread topsoil across the area so it is 1 inch deep.
 Evenly distribute grass seeds and till the soil to combine.
 Water the area daily.

-To fix areas of your yard that are uneven, spread soil so it is a couple inches deep.
+To fix areas of your yard that are uneven, spread soil so it is a couple of inches deep.
 Level the area and care for it as normal.
 The grass underneath will grow through and eventually the depression will be unnoticeable.

 Plants and flowers draw their nutrients from the dirt they live in.
 However, it’s often necessary to replenish these nutrients, especially if your garden endured a long winter.
 One of the best ways to replenish the nutrients that your plants crave is through a fresh layer of topsoil.
 As mentioned before, topsoil features decomposed plant matter (or organic matter) which helps to nourish your plants.
 Mix the soil with compost for additional nutrients.